-Summer is here and with it comes the dangers associated with heat, especially for those working outside throughout the summer months.
-It is important that workers know the dangers associated with extreme heat in construction and are educated on ways to prevent and treat illness that arises as a result of increasing temperatures.
-Below, are ways to insure you don’t fall victim to a heat related illness:
+Summer is here!
+With it comes the dangers associated with heat, especially for those working outside throughout the summer months.
+It’s important to know the dangers of heat stress and be educated on ways to prevent and treat heat-related illnesses.
+Read our tips on avoiding extreme heat in construction.

 Heat Stress Environments

 Exposure to heat stress can occur in: